sebmor/solvemeifyoucan/README.md

 * Route /spa is only rendered on client side (SPA).

 On page load (refreshing the page):
-* The number in the store should be increased by 1 (see addNumber mutation in count.js).
+* The number in the store should be increased by 1, by calling the addNumber mutation in store/count.js.
 * Make sure the number is always 1.
 Both if you refresh the page on /universal and on /spa

 **For this challenge you are not allowed to use any external libraries.**